Advanced Mountaineering and ice climbing

 Booking a place

-To reserve a spot on this course, you must complete the booking form, medical history and liability waiver and return them to Andrew Lock Adventures.
+To reserve a spot on this course, you must complete the booking form, medical history and liability waiver.

 A non-refundable 50% deposit of the course fee is required to confirm your place on the course.
 The deposit is required not less than 4 weeks prior to the course.